pingcap/tidb-operator/en/enable-admission-webhook.md

         pingcapResources: false
     ```

     For example, regarding `TidbCluster` resources, the admission controller for TiDB Operator resources validation checks the required fields of the `spec` field.
-When you create or update `TidbCluster`, if the check is not passed (for example, neither of the `spec.pd.image` filed and the `spec.pd.baseImage` field are defined), this admission controller refuses the request.
+When you create or update `TidbCluster`, if the check is not passed (for example, neither of the `spec.pd.image` filed and the `spec.pd.baseImage` field is defined), this admission controller refuses the request.

 * Admission controller for Pod modification